It is always the perfect time to watch a great thriller movie, and Netflix has a ton of options to keep any viewer on the edge of their seats.

 Uncut Gems (2019)

-For anyone who thinks that Adam Sandler only stars in juvenile sophomoric comedies, check out Uncut Gems to see a very different side of the comedy actor.
+For anyone who thinks that Adam Sandler only stars in juvenile sophomoric comedies, check out Uncut Gems to see a different side of the comedy actor.

 Benny Safdie and Josh Safdie had previously created a dark and disturbing thriller where they changed everything people knew about Twilight actor Robert Pattinson in Good Time.
 It made sense that Sandler would trust them in Uncut Gems.

-Sandler stars as a New York City jeweler who does anything he can to stay afloat when his gambling debts start to rise.
+Sandler stars as a New York City jeweler who does anything he can to stay afloat when his gambling debts rise.
 Sandler picked up several critics awards for his role, including winning the Best Male Lead Award at the Independent Spirit Awards.